-This is a tricky one, because many companies think that if they manage translation internally, that it will save them time and money.
-However, trying to manage an internal localization process can go pear shaped very quickly if you don't have the resources to manage it effectively.
+This is a tricky one, because many companies think that if they manage translation internally, it will save them time and money.
+However, trying to manage an internal localization process can go pear-shaped very quickly if you don't have the resources to manage it effectively.

 2. Make a shortlist of the factors most important to you